If you’ve ever wondered what the different types of tonewood do for your guitar tone, then read on…

 As a result, Cedar is a popular choice with finger-style players.

-Mahogany is probably the most popular choice of tonewood for guitar backs and sides, though it’s also occasionally used as a top material, too.
+Though it’s probably more commonly used as a tonewood for guitar backs and sides, mahogany is occasionally used as a top material, too.
 Mahogany is a dense wood, with a dark finish, and close grain.
 Tonally, it has far warmer, darker tone than both Cedar and Spruce.

 As a material for back and sides, mahogany’s density can add great ‘punch’ and projection, adding warmth, but with definition, and a ‘woody’ character.